devareus/Eclectic-Token-Sniper/README.md

 **Mind that the tokens owners can change the taxes at any time!
 That a token passes an audit is not guarantee that you'll be able to sell the token later or you won't be charged higher taxes.
 And obviously, it doesn't guarantee that the owner won't do a rug pull and remove all the liquidity from the DEX at any some point**

 ### Buy settings
--    BuyEnabled: Enables or disables the buy of tokens.
-This can be toggled while running by pressing the B key, but it will revert back to the default configured here if the sniper is restarted
+-    BuyEnabled: Enables or disables the buy of tokens for the sniper, rule or watched token using this set
--    MinWalletBalance: Minimum balance in your account for buying tokens.
-The sniper won't buy any more tokens if your balance is below this figure.
-If the balance increases (for example, you send more funds, or a token is sold) it will start buying again.
-I recommend to set this to slightly more than the *AmountToSnipe*, to guarantee that some funds are left to pay for the networks fees when selling.
 -    AmountToSnipe: The default amount to buy of each snipped token (in the native token of the chain, BNB for example in the case of the BSC)
--    MinLiquidityAmount: Minimum liquidity in BNB (or the LiquidityPair if one has been specified) in the DEX to allow buying a token (if *CheckMinLiquidity* is enabled)
--    MinLiquidityPercentage: Minimum liquidity, as a percentage of the total supply, in the DEX to allow buying a token (if *CheckMinLiquidity* is enabled)
 -    AuditTokens: Enables the audit of tokens before buying.
 You can enable or disable the followings checks separately:
-	-    CheckContract: Only buys if the token's contract is verified on BSCScan and it doesn't contain any of the expressions in the red flags list
-	-    CheckMinLiquidity: Doesn't buy if the available liquidity doesn't fulfil the conditions above
         -    HoneypotCheckEnabled: Using an in-house and in-chain solution checks if a token can be bought, approved and sold before buying.
 It can also check for maximum taxes and gas, using the limits set above
--    OnlyBuyWhitelisted: Will only buy tokens included in the white list
+	-    CheckContract: Only buys if the token's contract is verified on BSCScan and it doesn't contain any of the expressions in the red flags list
+	-    CheckMinLiquidity: Doesn't buy if the available liquidity doesn't fulfil the conditions below
+-    MinLiquidityAmount: Minimum liquidity in BNB (or the LiquidityPair if one has been specified) in the DEX to allow buying a token (if *CheckMinLiquidity* is enabled)
+-    MinLiquidityPercentage: Minimum liquidity, as a percentage of the total supply, in the DEX to allow buying a token (if *CheckMinLiquidity* is enabled)
 -    BuyDelaySeconds: Waits the indicated amount of seconds before buying a token.
 This is usually used to avoid antibots measures, but the Honeypot Check method is more reliable
+-
 ### Sell settings

--    SellEnabled: Enables or disables selling the tokens previously bought.
-This can be toggled while running by pressing the S key, but it will revert back to the default configured here if the sniper is restarted
+-    SellEnabled: Enables or disables selling the tokens
--    SellSlippage: Maximum slippage set during selling
 -    TakeProfit: Sells a token if the current profit is above this figure.
 It's indicated as a percentage above the buy price, for example, 50 means "sell when the profit is above 50%", that is, the current price is about 150% of the buy price
 -    StopLoss: Sets a stop loss.
 A token will be sold if its price goes below this percentage in relation to the buy price.
-For example, -25 means "sell when the prices has lost a 25% of its value"
+For example, -25 means "sell when the price has gone down by a 25%"
--    EnableTrailingStop: Enables or disables the trailing stop.
-If the price of a token increases above a threshold, the stop loss will be adjusted at a certain distance from the current price
+-    TrailingStopStrategy: If enabled and the price of a token increases above a threshold, the stop loss will be adjusted at a certain distance from the current price.
+It can be set to:
--    TrailingStopStrategy: Can be 0 or 1.
-If 0, the *TrailingStop* and *TrailingStopThreshold* will be used for the trailing stop as percentages in relation to the buy price.
-If 1, *TrailingStop1* and *TrailingStopThreshold1* will be used instead, as percentages in relation to the current price
+	- none: To disable it
--    TrailingStop: Distance at which the stop loss will be set, as a percentage in relation to the buy price
+	- buy: the threshold and distance will be calculated as a percentage of the buy price
--    TrailingStopThreshold: How much the price has to increase above the previous stop loss for this to change, as a percentage of the buy price
+	- current: the thresholds and distance will be calculated as a percentage of the current price
--    TrailingStop1: Distance at which the stop loss will be set, as a percentage in relation to current profit
+	- profit: the thresholds and distance will be calculated as a percentage of the current profit
+-    TrailingStopActivationThreshold: How much the price has to increase above the buy price for the stop loss to be changed
--    TrailingStopThreshold1: How much the price has to increase above the previous stop loss for this to change, as a percentage of the current profit
+-    TrailingStopThreshold: How much the price has to increase above the previous stop loss for this to be changed
+-    TrailingStopDistance: Distance at which the new stop loss will be set
+-    SellSlippage: Maximum slippage set during selling
--    DontSellBeforeMinutes: Prevents selling a token, even if  stop loss or take profit limits are touched for the first few minutes after buying a token.
+-    DontSellBeforeMinutes: Prevents selling a token, even if the stop loss is touched, for the first few minutes after buying a token.
+The trailing stop (if enabled) won't be active during this time either.
 This can be used to prevent being taken out of the market by the initial volatility after a token is launched.
 Use at your own risk!
 -    ForceSellAfterTime: Sells tokens after the amount of minutes indicated in the setting just below, no matter if any of the conditions above is fulfilled or not
 -    ForceSellAfterMinutes: Amount of minutes as explained above
--    WaitForApproval: If enabled, wait for the confirmation of the approval transaction before sending the sell transaction
--    MempoolRemoveLiquidityEmergencySell: If enabled, the mempool is monitored for RemoveLiquidity transactions of the owned tokens.
-If one is detected the bot will try to frontrun the removal transaction to sell the tokens before the liquidity is gone.
-Mind that any RemoveLiquidity of the token will trigger this, even if it's only partial, so false positives are possible
--    EmergencySellGasPriceInc: Increment of gas price for emergency approvals and sells, in relation to the gas price of the RemoveLiquidity transaction that triggered them.
-Should be at least 1 to have any chances of frontrunning it
--    EmergencySellMaxGasPrice: Maximum gas price for emergency approvals and sells.
-This is a safe net in case a RemoveLiquidity had a crazy gas price
--    EmergencySellSlippage: Maximum slippage for emergency sells

-### White/Black Listing
--    WhitelistedTokens: This list of token addresses can have two different but similar usages.
-If *OnlyBuyWhitelisted* is enabled, only the tokens in this list can be bought.
-If it's disabled, it skips any audits for these tokens (use with care!)
--    BlacklistedTokens: A list of token addresses to never buy
--    BlacklistedTokenSymbols: Tokens whose symbols contain these strings won't be bought.
-This can be use to filter out tokens with symbols that contain, for example, "doge", "elon", "musk", "shiba", etc, as these are usually scams, or "test" which usually are... well... that... tests :)
--    BlacklistedTokenNames: Same as above, but for the token names
--    ContractRedFlagStrings: If contract verification is enabled, this is the list of expressions that prevent buying a token if any of them is present in its source code
-### Telegram Sniper
--    TelegramApiId: Telegram Account Id for the Telegram sniping method
--    TelegramApiHash: Telegram Account Hash for the Telegram sniping method
--    TelegramApiPhoneNo: Telegram Phone Number for the Telegram sniping method

-*To obtain your Telegram API credentials follow the instructions here: [https://core.telegram.org/api/obtaining_api_id](https://core.telegram.org/api/obtaining_api_id). **Use at your own risk as whether Telegram allows this kind of use is a bit of a grey area and they could ban you forever from their service***

- -   TelegramListenerConfigurations: This a list of rules for sniping tokens from Telegram channels.
-For each rule you can set:
-		- RuleName: A name for this rule, for your reference
-		- ChannelName: The name of the channel to listen to for this rule.
-You must already be a member of the channel
-		- RequiredText: All these words or expressions need to be present in a message for it to be parsed in search of a token address
-		- ExcludeText: If any of these words or expressions is present in a message, it will be ignored and not used for snipping
-		- AmountToSnipe: Telegram sniping doesn't use the default *AmountToSnipe*.
-You must set a separate amount here for each rule.
-This can be used, for example, to buy lower or higher amounts of tokens depending on your trust on the source
-		- AddToWatchList (optional): If *true* the token address will be added to the watch list if the buy fails when the announcement is received.
-This is useful if a token is announced before is available for trading

-### Additional Settings
-- CheckSeen: If enabled, it will check again a token that has been previously bought or discarded, if the sniper finds it again.
-It's recommended to leave it disabled
-- BuySeen: If enabled, it allows buying a token again, even if it's been previously bought or discarded, if the sniper finds it again.
-It's recommended to leave it disabled
-- DeadWallets: List of dead wallets used for the calculation of the percentage of the total supply as liquidity.
-It's recommended not to touch this

-You can ignore the sections below, they're used to configure the log files
+**Each bought token remembers the name of the set used when it was bought, even after restarting the bot; be careful if you change the sell settings of a set for which there are still bought tokens being monitored as this will affect them.
+If you don't want to affect the sell parameters of already owned tokens, create and use a new set for new buys**

 ## Watch List
 Can be enabled with *WatchedTokensSniper*.
 The sniper will audit once and again the tokens in the *watched-tokens.json* file and will try to buy them once they pass the audit.
 This, with *AuditTokens* and *HoneypotCheckEnabled* enabled, is probably the most reliable method to snip known token addresses.